renproject/darknode-cli/README.md

 To jump straight into running your first Darknode on AWS, checkout our [Getting Started on AWS](./docs/getting-started-on-aws.md) tutorial.

 ## Getting Started on Digital Ocean

-Checkout the instructions for using [Digial Ocean](https://github.com/republicprotocol/darknode-cli#digital-ocean).
+Checkout the instructions for [Creating a Personal Access Token](https://github.com/republicprotocol/darknode-cli#digital-ocean) on Digital Ocean.

 ## Installation